“I’m CPR certified,” you say. “But does that count? Am I qualified?”

 “Where confusion comes from is that the term BLS has traditionally been associated with Healthcare Provider level CPR,” he answered.
 “The American Heart Association certification for healthcare providers is titled, “BLS for Healthcare Providers”.
 Our equivalent certification is “ProCPR.”
 The American Red Cross equivalent certification is called “CPR for the Professional Rescuer and Healthcare Providers.
 Years ago, the American Heart Association term was BCLS (Basic Cardiac Life Support), or BLS level C.”

-“Okay, so it’s just because of the difference in terminology which makes it seem more complicated then it really is?”
+“Okay, so it’s just because of the difference in terminology which makes it seem more complicated than it really is?”
 I ventured.

 “Not quite,” Jody responded.
 “The real issue is not about the term BLS.
 Rather, it is about getting to the root of what course content the person needs in order to determine which level of CPR a person needs.
 For example, healthcare providers need ProCPR (Healthcare provider Adult/Child/Infant CPR/AED level), teachers and daycare providers need ProFirstAid (Lay rescuer Adult/Child/Infant CPR/AED level), general workplace people need ProFirstAid Basic or ProCPR Basic (Lay rescuer Adult CPR/AED level).”